 Meanwhile on Radiant Garden, Kairi is playing when she suddenly gets a distressed feeling and looks off towards the sky, her necklace glinting.

 In the final scene of the main game, Sora finds himself his own heart, decorated in stained glass and childhood accoutrements.
 While he’s there, he’s united with Ven’s heart, which found Sora’s through their connection from the start of the game.
 Ven thanks Sora for his earlier favour – which Sora doesn’t even remember – and asks him if he can beg another favour and stay in Sora’s heart.
 Sora accepts, and opens his eyes in Destiny Island, telling Riku that he feels better now.

-Oh, by the way, that Keyblade that Roxas wields while dual-wielding, and how I said it wasn’t Xion’s?
+Oh, by the way, that Keyblade that Roxas wields while dual-wielding, and how I said it wasn’t Xion’s even though that really seemed to be the implication?
 It’s actually supposed to be Ven’s, and Roxas’ is supposed to be Sora’s Keyblade co-existing somehow, like a time paradox waiting to destroy the universe.
 Why make this the answer instead of the simpler alternative?
 I have no idea.
 But if Nomura was willing to take the simpler alternative, I suppose Kingdom Hearts wouldn’t be what it is today.
 Iiiii’m not sure if that’s a compliment or a piece of advice to time travellers.

 In a final detail, a text overlay tells us that Sora and Riku would go on to save the world, before the game returns a “Final Battle Report” that sums up the player’s data across all three files that went into creating this save file for the Final Episode.